1 Adelaide / Kangaroo Island

 3 Kangaroo Island

 After breakfast, swing by Salt Lagoon to snap some pictures of this scenic spot, then continue towards Emu Bay Beach.
-Spend some time exploring the white sand, then beach hop over to the secluded Stokes Bay – a gorgeous spot for a swim and voted Australia's most beautiful beach in 2013.
-Maybe explore the Stokes Bay region, which is still recovering from the early 2022 bushfires which damaged much of the island.
+Spend some time exploring the white sand, then beach hop over to the secluded Stokes Bay – a gorgeous spot for a swim and voted Australia's most beautiful beach in 2023.
+Explore the Stokes Bay region, which is still recovering from the early 2022 bushfires which damaged much of the island.
 After an afternoon on the beach, you’ll return to Kingscote and enjoy an evening at leisure.

 4 Kangaroo Island